-Abdominal Aortic Aneurysm Repair
+Abdominal Aortic Aneurysm Repair in Knoxville, TN

 An abdominal aortic aneurysm (AAA) is an enlarged, bulging area in the main blood vessel that delivers blood your abdomen, pelvis and legs.
 Your treatment options depend on your age and health, as well as the size and location of the aneurysm and how quickly it is growing.